After 14 years as a plasterer and business owner, Johnathan wanted a career change and looked to Options Skills to make his dream a reality.

 Changing your career is a big step to take.
 It is even more so when it means stepping away from a business you’ve built for yourself.
 It eventually took Johnathan 18 months of contemplating and planning before he put down his trowel and hawk for good.

-But it’ll come as no surprise that he chose to stay within the trades industry.
+But it’ll be no surprise that he chose to stay in the trades industry.

-Johnathan knew that if he was going to be investing time and money into a career change, he had to ensure he was going into the right field and getting the best training possible.
+Johnathan knew that if he was investing time and money into a career change, he had to ensure he was going into the right field and getting the best training possible.

 After researching the available options, he set his sights on a new career as an electrician and began looking into the courses available.

-As well as ensuring a course met his requirements and could get him where he wanted to be, he put a lot of focus on reading reviews from past students.
+As well as ensuring a course met his requirements and could get him where he wanted to be, he focused on reading reviews from past students.

 Feedback from people who have done the course themselves will tell you more than a page on a company website ever could.
 And it’s for that reason we ask all our students to leave us feedback.
-Not only does it allow us to know what we’re doing right and where we can improve, but it’s beneficial to those looking for training providers and courses.
+It lets us know what we’re doing right and where we can improve, and it’s beneficial to those looking for training providers and courses.

 Having done his research, Johnathan began our NVQ Level 3 Electrical Training Course in March 2019.